-Check out the new Proud Literacy Backpacks available in the City’s Libraries.
+- Proud Literacy Backpacks are available in the City’s Libraries.
 Inside you will find beautiful books and dolls from different cultures that promote interesting stories of diversity from around the world.
 Please contact Armadale, Seville Grove and Kelmscott libraries for availability and hire.

 Through this network the City of Armadale staff can share knowledge of community services, offer support, exchange ideas and discuss opportunities to support multicultural communities.